apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 ## DataSketches HLL vs. HLL++ Error Behavior

 ### High-Level Summary
 The DS-HLL sketch has better error properties than the HLL++ sketch.
-This can be easily seed from the following side-by-side comparison:
+This can be easily seen from the following side-by-side comparison:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllVsHllppAcc.png" alt="/hll/HllVsHllppAcc.png" />